Writing My Own Programming Language

 NEWLINE

-The lexer also handles details like skipping whitespace, recognizing keywords and identifiers, and handling string literals with escape sequences.
-Conceptually, it's simple, which is what I thought until I realized it was one of the most tedious aspects of the whole interpreter to get right.
+Conceptually, it's simple, which is what I thought until I realized it was actually one of the most tedious and boring aspects of the whole project to implement correctly.

 2. Parser (Syntax Analysis)